JakeAllison/FRC-ROS/README.md

 This is the source code for using ROS with an FRC Robot.
 The steps for installing and running ROS applications are identical for desktop PC's, laptops, Raspberry PI, NVidia Jetson.

-Step 1: Make sure you have Ubuntu 16.04 installed on your computer.
+Step 1: Make sure you have Ubuntu 16.04 installed on your computer: https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop-1604#0

 Step 2: Install NVidia Jetpack 3.3 with the included file in a terminal on your computer: JetPack-L4T-3.3-linux-x64_b39.run
+- You can follow the guide here (NVidia Developer membership required): https://developer.nvidia.com/embedded/dlc/jetpack-install-guide-3_3
-- At a minimum, you will want follow directions to install: Target - Jetson TX2/TX2i
+- At a minimum, you will want follow directions to install: Target - Jetson TX2/TX2i (or whatever hardware you have).

 Step 3: Run './SetupFRCRobot.sh' in a terminal which will automatically install everything including ROS and any additional packages.

 Step 4: If you want to make any changes, make them in your '../FRC-ROS' folder where you downloaded this, then run './UpdateFRCROS.sh' in a terminal.

-Step 5: In a terminal, run 'roslaunch frc_robot main_control.launch sim:=true visualize:=true slam:=true teleop:=true' and that will bring up a simulation.
+Step 5: In a terminal, run 'roslaunch frc_robot main_control.launch sim:=true visualize:=true slam:=true teleop:=true' and that will bring up the simulation.

 The options include the following and can be typed in similar to above:
 - auton: Enables autonomous nagivation and driving.